HMS Saldanha (1809): Loss

 Still serving on the Irish Station, on 19 November, Saldanha sailed from Cork to Lough Swilly, where she was to replace the 40-gun frigate HMS Endymion on patrol.
 Having reached harbour in Lough Swilly on 30 November, Saldanha sailed with Endymion and the 18-gun sloop-of-war to patrol towards the west.
 From 3 December into the evening of 4 December, a storm came in from the north-west, including driving snow.
-Saldanha was last seen, by her lights, from Talbot at 9:30 p.m. passing Fanad Head; a light was then seen from ashore moving quickly past the Lough Swilly harbour at about 10 p.m.; Saldanha was not sighted again until her wreck was discovered 50 yards off the shore in Ballyna Stoker Bay, within Lough Swilly, the following morning.
+Saldanha was last seen, by her lights, from Talbot at 9:30 p.m. passing Fanad Head; a light was then seen from ashore moving quickly past the Lough Swilly harbour at about 10 p.m.; Saldanha was not sighted again until her wreck was discovered 50 yards off the shore in Ballymastocker Bay, within Lough Swilly, the following morning.

 There were no human survivors from Saldanha; about 200 bodies, including that of Pakenham, washed up and were buried in a local cemetery.
 One man was alive when he came ashore, but was very weak, and with no doctor immediately available to help him, when he asked for a drink, the locals gave him half a pint of whisky, which almost immediately killed him.
 The ship's dog survived.
-It was thought that the frigate had been attempting to return to her anchorage in the gale, but had struck the submerged Swilly Rock off the harbour entrance, and then been pushed into Ballyna Stoker Bay by the storm.
+It was thought that the frigate had been attempting to return to her anchorage in the gale, but had struck the submerged Swilly Rock off the harbour entrance, and then been pushed into Ballymastocker Bay by the storm.

 Initial reports suggested that Talbot too had been wrecked, but these were mistaken; Saldanha had been broken in two as she wrecked, and these halves were initially seen as separate vessels.
 Twenty-one members of Saldanhas crew escaped the disaster, having been left behind on board the hospital ship when the frigate sailed from Cork.
 (Note: Two Royal Marine lieutenants, one midshipman, four able seamen, six ordinary seamen, one member of the carpenter's crew, one landsman, one Royal Marine corporal, and five Royal Marine privates.)

 On 28 August 1812, a servant working at a house in Burt, County Donegal, shot a green parrot, believing it to be a hawk.
 Upon inspection, the parrot was found to have a gold ring around its neck, with the engraving "Captain Pakenham, of His Majesty's ship Saldanha".
 Bystanders reported that at the time it was shot, the parrot had been attempting to speak either French or Spanish; it was listed as the only other survivor of Saldanha, alongside the dog.